 Lesions and clinical signs depend on the sex and age of the dog.

-- Puppies: can be exposed at birth as they pass through the vaginal vault.
+- Puppies can be exposed at birth as they pass through the vaginal vault.
 They will develop signs within three weeks of age, and if they make it past three weeks, they will survive.
 Clinical signs include anorexia, lethargy, and abdominal pain.
-Puppy deaths are often classified as “Fading Puppy Syndrome”.
+Puppy deaths are often classified as “Fading Puppy Syndrome.”

-Once the animal is showing signs, the prognosis is guarded.
-Most puppies will die.
-Canine herpes virus is considered naturally temperature sensitive.
-Knowing this, we try and control the virus with sustained, optimal environmental temperatures for the puppies that are not showing signs.
+Canine Herpesvirus is considered temperature sensitive and prefers to replicate at temperatures less than 37°C (98.6°F).
+Knowing this, we try and control the virus with warm temperatures for the puppies that are not showing signs.

 In Europe they have a vaccine, but in the US we do not.
-One is needed.

-Once in a kennel, the canine herpes virus is tough or impossible to eliminate.
+Once in a kennel, the Canine Herpesvirus is tough or impossible to eliminate.
 The plan includes exposing all breeding dogs to the virus before breeding, which results in titers high enough to prevent puppy loss.
-It's important to give young females a natural immunity to prevent puppy loss in first time moms.
-Talk to a veterinarian who has handled herpes to lay out a game plan that will help prevent puppy loss in the future.
+It's important to give young females a natural immunity to prevent puppy loss in first-time moms.
+Talk to a veterinarian who has handled Herpes to lay out a game plan that will help prevent puppy loss in the future.

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical